Corsa degli Scalzi in Cabras

 It is a reenactment of the rescue of Saint Salvatore’s statue from the attack of the Moors.

 It is said that in 1619 the men of the town, who were fighting against the invaders, ask to a group of women to bring the statue of the patron saint from Cabras to the village of San Salvatore di Sinis, to protect it from the Moors attacks.

 The women, who were running barefoot, successfully did their mission and saved the statue.

-During the first Saturday in September a group of young people, unwearing shoes and wearing a white tunic of the penitents, Is Curridoris (runners), take the wooden statue of Saint Salvatore to bring it, barefoot and with a race 7 km long through the dirt road of Sinis, and then return to the church of Saint Salvatore in Sinis in the village of “muristenes”, the typical temorary country houses in Sardinia.
+The first Saturday in September a group of young people, without shoes and wearing a white tunic of the penitents, Is Curridoris (runners), take the wooden statue of Saint Salvatore to bring it, barefoot and with a race 7 km long through the dirt road of Sinis, and then return to the church of Saint Salvatore in Sinis in the village of “muristenes”, the typical temorary country houses in Sardinia.

 At the dawn the runners bring the statue of Saint Salvatore back to the church of Santa Maria Assunta in Cabras.

 The ritual of the barefoot race is also considered a good omen for the harvest, abundance of fish in Cabras pond and sheeps’ fertility.

 The celebrations continue with traditional Sardinian music, labs for children, exhibitions, fireworks…